{user_name}

 Pioneering spirit from student days strengthens control engineering lab

-THWS thanks Johannes Glaser for the 'ball balance', a teaching model that enables students to learn control engineering hands-on. ➔ Learn more now!
+THWS thanks Johannes Glaser for the 'ball balance', a teaching model that enables students to learn control engineering in a hands-on way. ➔ Learn more now!

 View